 - Changes to menstruation in women.

-In rare conditions, this medication could cause an issue called neuroleptic malignant syndrome, which presents with symptoms like muscle stiffness, fever, sweating, and an irregular heartbeat.
+In rare conditions, this medication could cause an issue called neuroleptic malignant syndrome, which presents with symptoms such as muscle stiffness, fever, sweating and an irregular heartbeat.
 Speak to a doctor immediately if you experience any of these side effects.

-A serious allergic reaction to Metoclopramide is not common.
-However, you should seek medical attention immediately, if you have any problems with things like swelling in the face, throat, and lips, or rash and itching.
+A serious allergic reaction to metoclopramide tablets or suspension is not common.
+However, you should seek medical attention immediately if you experience swelling in the face, throat and lips, or a rash and itching.

 - Muscle disorders;

 - Issues with blockages, bleeding or holes in the intestine;

 - Liver disease;

 Metoclopramide tablets and suspension can increase your chances of feeling drowsy or dizzy.
 Other substances such as alcohol can increase your risk of this side effect.
 It is important to remember that the liquid version of this medication may include alcohol.
 Speak to your doctor if you are suffering with liver disease, alcohol dependence or diabetes.

 The disintegrating tablets of metoclopramide can include phenylalanine.
 If you need to avoid this substance in your diet, you may need to ask your doctor to switch to a different kind of treatment.
 Additionally, remember that if you have diabetes, this medication can make it harder to control your blood sugar.
 You may be asked to monitor your blood sugar regularly to check for any signs of high or low blood sugar.
 Your doctor may also ask you to adjust your treatment plan.